 About

 I am currently a postdoctoral researcher at the RIKEN Cluster for Pioneering Research in Saitama, Japan.
 Here, I am working in the Theoretical Quantum Physics Laboratory, studying the thermodynamics of quantum systems.
+I am also contributing to the development of QuTiP, a widely used open source Python library for the simulation of open quantum system dynamics.
 My research is supported by the Japan Society for the Promotion of Science.

 Research